• Skip to primary navigation

-A writer’s life is full of rejection, dejection, and questions about whether or not their work is even any good to begin with.
-Let’s consider how to believe in yourself.
+A writer’s life can be full of rejection, dejection, and questions about whether their work is even any good to begin with.
+What will get you through these inevitable downward spirals is belief in yourself.

-I’ve become pretty immune to rejections when they arrive for queries, but I’m still learning how to deal with book rejections, criticisms of my fiction, or ideas that I believe in but may go nowhere.
+I’ve become pretty immune to rejections when they arrive for pitches, but I’m still learning how to deal with book rejections, criticisms of my fiction, or ideas that I believe in, but may have gone nowhere.

 So how do you believe in yourself as a writer?
-How do you know with certainty that you really do have talent and skill, when everything in your career seems to come ricocheting back at you at full speed?
+How do you know with certainty that you really have talent and skill when everything in your career seems to come ricocheting back at full speed?

 Here are some ways.